apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nebraska steals Caitlin Clark's thunder with 82-79 victory over No. 2 Iowa**
+**Wegovy, the 'Viagra' of weight-loss drugs flying off the shelves**

-You can read more about it [here](https://apnews.com/article/basketball-score-iowa-nebraska-0c1860db366a14284fbfbb5fc3d9d689).
+You can read more about it [here](https://www.bbc.com/news/business-68226369).

 ## Requirements
 - Python 3.8